DeanRTaylor1/Gerp/README.md

 Welcome to our Open Source ERP Project!
 This project aims to create an ERP system with a minimal footprint, easy deployment, and low cost for end-users.
 Designed for non-technical users, it features a user-friendly interface and secure authentication, making it an ideal choice for small to medium-sized businesses.

+## Setup and contribution

+To set up your dev environment you simply need to copy .env.example to .env.development.example or run make prepare if you're on a UNIX based system.
+Next, you just need to run docker-compose up.
+This should build the frontend and backend in dev/watch mode.
+The application should rebuild on changes to either section of the project although the frontend will need to be refreshed.
+The database will also have migrations applied and will be listening on port 5432.
+Make sure that you have disconnected postgres in advance.

+You can access swagger at http://localhost:8080/api/v1/swagger/index.html

+## Contributing guidelines

+We are currently at the very early stages of the project, if you're reading this then contact @DeanRTaylor1 for updates on what to work on.

 ## Key Features

 ### User Authentication and Authorization